Faithlife/FaithlifeBuild/docs/index.md

 * `SolutionName` : The name of the solution file; defaults to the only solution in the directory.
 * `SolutionPlatform` : The default solution platform to build.
+* `Verbosity` : The default build verbosity.
+* `NuGetApiKey` : The NuGet API key with which to push packages.
 * `NuGetSource` : The NuGet source to which to push packages, if not the standard source.
 * `DocsSettings` : Used to generate Markdown documentation from XML comments.
 * `MSBuildSettings` : Set to use `MSBuild` instead of `dotnet` to build the solution.